 By having personal workspaces, although this doesn’t influence conversation between employees, it does influence high performance when dealing with customer service calls.

 The retail industry has been a changing one over the past several decades.
 What once used to be quite private teams that were segregated from everyone else, we’re now seeing a shift to more collaborative and open spaces, fairly similar to that of the online services sector.

 We’ve seen the retail sector implement free-flowing offices where employees can essentially ‘hot desk’ to suit their day or purpose of work.
 Having an office design like this is fantastic in encouraging new innovations within the business as it encourages the employees to interact more often than they would have in a traditional environment.

 Although they keep the traditional elements of meeting rooms with long desks, they also have private rooms where groups can go to discuss potential future ideas, without having the noise of the open office.

 There are several things that must be considered when designing your office and a factor to look at is the type of industry you are in and what your business needs are.
 Do you need ultimate privacy for your employees?
 Or do you want to give them the opportunity to collaborate?
-Whatever your needs, we can work with you to create an office design to heighten productivity, see our full list of services for more information.
+Whatever your needs, we can work with you to create an office design to heighten productivity, see our full services for more information.